Don't worry Senator Cornyn. Your pooch is safe with me (ASIAN 258)

-I am *so* sorry that the media has pounced on you.
+I am *so* sorry that the nasty liberal media has pounced on you.
 You were just giving an opinion when you blamed the COVID-19 pandemic on Chinese cultural practices.
-Don't worry.
-I commend your straightforwardness.
 It's not every day one reads: “People eat bats and snakes and dogs and things like that.
 These viruses are transmitted from the animal to the people, and that’s why China has been the source of a lot of these viruses.”

 Since human-animal contact is dangerous, I’m looking forward to reading your proposal to ban all hunting and industrial meat production.
-We can join forces with Bridget Bardot.
-The NRA and big business will just have to get over it.
+You can join forces with Bridget Bardot and other racists who love pets.
+Your pals at the NRA and in big business will just have to get over it.

 With regards to your sleep, let me reiterate that I am very, very sorry.
 Those nineteenth-century stereotypes have no right disrupting your REM cycles.
 What's more, you have my personal assurance.
 Your pooch is safe with me and my kind.

 Besides, my friends and relatives in Greater China have never devoured a pet.
 There’s now a ban in Shenzhen and Taiwan.
-The closest thing I have seen to dog meat in Asia is this puppy mousse.
-By the way, the sharpei mold’s available on Amazon.
+The Chinese Communist government wants to curtail personal freedom by paving the way for a blanket ban on dogmeat.